 From its inception, food regime analysis functioned as a critique of food regimes in world capitalism, a critique which expanded, intensified and became more explicit in the context of contemporary 'globalisation'.
 The world of 'neoliberal globalisation' is marked by massive change and contradiction, not least in terms of the modalities of capital accumulation (including its 'financialisation'), new technologies and markets for food and other agricultural commodities, rising awareness of ecological threat, and crises of reproduction of 'classes of labour'.
 All these and other similarly encompassing, and connected, themes enter conceptualisations and debates of a third food regime, with a much greater wealth of contemporary documentation and evidential claims than deployed for previous regimes.
-For these reasons, this section can aim only to identify some of the key ideas and arguments concerning a third food regime, rather than try to cover all that might be assimilated to its scope.16
+For these reasons, this section can aim only to identify some of the key ideas and arguments concerning a third food regime, rather than try to cover all that might be assimilated to its scope.21 associated with the founding rationale of UNCTAD (1967) and the Brandt Commission recommendations (1980).